ProjectTradeAI/aGENtrader_0.2.0/docs/DEV_CYCLE.md

 - **Detailed logging**: Creates a timestamped log file of the entire process
 - **Environment checks**: Verifies Docker is running before attempting builds
 - **User confirmation**: Requires confirmation for potentially destructive actions
+- **Auto-container detection**: Automatically detects and uses the correct container name
+- **Smart validation**: Updates validation parameters to match the actual runtime environment
+- **Ollama auto-management**: Automatically installs and starts Ollama when needed
+- **LLM fallback mechanisms**: Gracefully falls back to other models if local model is unavailable

 ## Troubleshooting